ShashSec/SMTI_SA/NVD Data Set/NVD Corpus in TXT/README.md

-NVD corpus in text format from 2017 to 2002
+NVD corpus description in text format from 2002 to 2017 (contains only description)